bcruddy/Cycle/README.md

     });

-Or, add your own events:
+Or, listen for other events:

     var cycle = new Cycle();